 So far, our considerations have focused almost exclusively on climate-relevant emissions and, for the sake of simplicity, specifically on CO2.
-Of course, many other ecological aspects such as noise or land consumption also deserve to be considered.
-These aspects are important "secondary parameters" for a fully comprehensive, holistic consideration of the matter and they also deserve a closer look.
-Some of them have already partly been examined by the author of this paper, but they still need to be presented in written form.
+Of course, many other ecological aspects such as noise or land requirements also deserve to be considered.
+These aspects are important "secondary parameters" for a fully comprehensive, real holistic consideration of the matter and have already partly been examined by the author of this paper, but they have not been included in this study as required by the client.

 There is however one other very important aspect in connection with CO_2 emissions that needs to be explained at this point and which is directly related to innovation and technical progress.
-For example, in aviation, the average consumption of kerosene per 100 PKM has been reduced from 6.3 l in

-1990 to 3.55 l in 2018 (71); this corresponds to a 44% saving, which is transferred 1:1 to CO_2 emissions, a decline from 159 g/PKM to 90 g/PKM.
+For example, in aviation, the average consumption of kerosene per 100 PKM has been reduced from 6.3 l in 1990 to 3.55 l in 2018 (62); this corresponds to a 44% saving, which is transferred 1:1 to CO_2 emissions, a decline from 159 g/PKM to 90 g/PKM.

 Similar efficiency improvements have been achieved in internal combustion engines for passenger cars, but at the same time there has been a significant trend towards larger and more powerful engines in vehicles, so that the potential positive environmental effects resulting from the innovation were cancelled out.
 In 1995, the average engine power of new cars registered in Germany was 70 kW (95 hp); by 2013, it was as high as 101 kW (137 hp).
-Then, for a few years, it seemed like the end of the increase had been reached (87), but in 2019, after another ten years with engine outputs increasing year by year, the average had risen to 116 kW (158 hp), (88), (89).
+Then, for a few years, it seemed like the end of the increase had been reached (70), but in 2019, after another ten years with engine outputs increasing year by year, the average had risen to 116 kW (158 hp), (71), (72).
 The 66% increase in average engine output compared with 1995 is therefore unfortunately only matched by a 19% reduction in fuel consumption and the resulting CO_2 emissions.

 The situation is quite different for CO2 emissions generated during infrastructure construction.
-CO2 emissions generated during infrastructure construction will never decrease during the lifespan of the infrastructure, breaking them down on PKM they remain the same at all times, no matter what innovations occur at some later time.
-Proponents of route infrastructure often advocate the high-impact constructional measure itself with the very long service life of the structure, over which the ecological expenditure is supposed to be amortized.
+These occur exclusively at the time of construction.
+Therefore, proponents often advocate the high-impact constructional measure itself with the very long service life of the structure, over which the ecological expenditure is supposed to be amortized.
 In the case of high-speed railway lines, as we now know, this is at least 30 years.
 For the CO2 pollution attributable to such transport system, however, this means that innovation and progress cannot have any significantly improving effect for decades.
 In concrete terms, the CO2 emissions generated in the 1990s during the construction of the high-speed line between Cologne and Frankfurt, which still must be attributed to travelers today, continue to be effective to the same extent as was the state of the art at the time of construction.
-It even has to be considered that these CO2 emissions have been relevant for the climate and have had a warming effect for years and sometimes decades, long before the actual transportation is performed.
+All the improvements achieved in steel and concrete production over the past 20 years and all the innovations in diesel engines for construction vehicles (catalytic converters, particulate filters, reduced fuel consumption, etc.) have no effect on the example route between Cologne and Frankfurt built between 1995 and 2002, as the millions of tons of CO2 already emitted into the environment will not be recaptured just because better technologies are available today.